xsuite/xdeps/architecture.md

   - `AttrRef(m,'a')` refers to m.a
   - `ItemRef(m,3)` refers to m[3]

-A rule associate a function producing a value (action) that is associated to a target identified by a reference.
+A rule associates a function producing a value (action) to a target identified by a reference.
-The actions has dependencies also identified by references.
+The actions have dependencies also identified by references.
 Example `c:= a + b;`:

 ```python